f32c/arduino/README.md

 separately, see http://www.nxlab.fer.hr/fpgarduino for further instructions.

 We have here both old and new core tree.

+New tree arduino/hardware/fpga
-New tree unified MIPS and RISC-V source trees so both achitectures will execute the same code.
+contains unified MIPS and RISC-V source trees so both achitectures will execute the same code.
+This is recommended for use.

-Old tree had separated source copies for MIPS and RISC-V it is now not anymore maintained and kept here for some time for historical reference how we started.
+Old tree arduino/hardware/f32c had separated source copies for MIPS and RISC-V it is not maintained anymore and kept here for some time for historical reference how we started.

 # What should work